 The Group maintains cattle for growing herd, breeding and dairy herd as part of its Environmental Management System wherein excess pineapple pulps are converted into cattle feeds.

-As at April 30, 2022, 2021 and 2020, the number of heads of cattle for growing herd totaled to 2,325, 2,139 and 1,679 heads, respectively.
+As at April 30, 2023, 2022 and 2021, the number of heads of cattle for growing herd totaled to 2298, 2,325 and 2,139, respectively.

 9. Investment in Joint Venture